fellesverkstedet/fabricatable-machines/hobo-large-format-cnc/README.md

 ![Hobo](./img/hobo-front-view.JPG)
 *Hobo milling PMMA at FAB14*

+Hobo is a large format cnc milling machine made from 12mm wood plates.
+It was demoed at FAB14 and is now part of Francisco Sanchez mobile fab lab.

 ### Status

 *No longer developed, not reccomend for reproduction.
 See [Humphrey](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/humphrey-large-format-cnc/README.md) for current reccomended large format machine*

-Hobo is a large format cnc milling machine made from 12mm wood plates.
-It was demoed at FAB14 and is now part of Francisco Sanchez mobile fab lab.

 ### Design wins

 * Super fast to CNC mill all the parts
-* Very chaep to build
+* Very cheap to build
 * The wood construction became very rigid
 * Plastic rack gave decent performance
 * Registering plastic rack with wooden dowels worked great